QuTech-Delft/netqasm/README.md

 Applications can be run in two ways:
 - From the command line, using `netqasm simulate`.
-  This requires the application code to be organized in a directory with a specific format (see the `Application file structure` page in the docs).
+  This requires the application code to be organized in a directory with a specific format (see the [Application file structure](https://netqasm.readthedocs.io/en/latest/quickstart/file_structure.html) page in the docs).
 - By running a Python script that contains code to start the application.

-Examples of applications organized in a directory can be found in `netqasm/examples/apps`.
+Examples of applications organized in a directory can be found in `netqasm/examples/apps` and `netqasm/examples/qne_apps`.
 They can be run on a simulator using
 ```sh
 netqasm simulate --app-dir netqasm/examples/<app>